Randy Kaplan: Work

 DURANGO (2008), a collection of 11 songs Randy co-wrote with Brian Schey over the past two decades, was released in November 2008.
 The record is bookended by two jazz/pop piano-based songs, the title track and "No Matter What" (which also appeared on the CD REBORN AS BEES in 1999).
 There are also skewed rock anthems, Mexican surf numbers, and cabaret-influenced ballads.
 Brian Schey is an accomplished composer, arranger, and producer who has toured the US and Europe as a bassist with, among others, Dan Bern and Great American Taxi.
 Randy and Brian have worked together in many styles, from rock to jazz to musical theater.
 Brian's latest project is RUE, a gypsy-jazz-influenced band he formed with Erin Schey.

-ANCIENT RUINS (2008) contains several bluegrass numbers - fiddle, banjo, guitar, upright bass and all- but there's also the trademark Kaplan unorthodox ballads and curiously anthemic rock songs.
-Along with his ten originals, Kaplan covers Nirvana's "On a Plain," Prince's "I Could Never Take the Place of Your Man," and Grandmaster Flash's "The Message" (transforming this old school rap classic into a bluegrass barnburner).
+ANCIENT RUINS (2008) contains several bluegrass numbers - fiddle, banjo, guitar, upright bass and all- but there's also the trademark Kaplan unorthodox ballads and anthemic rock songs.
+Along with his ten originals, Kaplan covers Nirvana's "On a Plain," Prince's "I Could Never Take the Place of Your Man," and Grandmaster Flash's "The Message" (transforming the old school rap classic into a bluegrass barnburner).

 For his CD PERFECT GENTLEMAN (2004) Randy amassed a collection of cheap yard-sale organs.
 He used their built-in drum samples to create rhythm tracks; he then utilized these rock, jazz, waltz, swing, bossa nova, dixie, cha-cha, and rhumba beats to fashion songs ranging from simply-structured folk and country ballads to torch songs, lampoons, spirituals, and satires.
 By editing, manipulating, and overlapping the beats from these various 1970s organs Randy transformed the crude and kitschy samples into more polished and developed sounds.
 At times, though, he just placed a sound 'as is' into a new context.
 The characters who inhabit these songs often seek to gain mastery over their chronic pathologies, or at least to acknowledge them.
 These characters include an anti-prophet who asks only that he be given as big a funeral as Jesus and Moses, an overweight middle-aged man who carries around a picture of his shirtless teen-aged self in order to lure women, and the ghosts of Edith Wharton and Alexander Hamilton.